nholthaus/units/README.md

 auto objectVelocity = meter_t(100.0) / second_t(2.0);
 ```

 The resulting velocity type will be deduced to be `velocity::meters_per_second` with a value of 50.0.
-Additionally, if the return type if specified, the type system will verify that the units are compatible.
+Additionally, if the return type is specified, the type system will verify that the units are compatible.
 For example, the following will fail to compile:

 ```cpp
 units::velocity::meters_per_second objectVelocity = square_meter_t(100.0) / second_t(2.0); // Error: Unit types are not compatible.`